 There is another longstanding phenomenon for which no data, only anecdotal evidence, are available: men are vastly underrepresented on adult post-19 provision, with typically 70-80% of adult ESOL learners identified as female.
-The FES sector needs data to identify and investigate causes for this and plan improvements, so that provision can be targeted equitably and the impact of initiatives to improve can be monitored.
+The further education and skills sector needs data to identify and investigate causes for this and plan improvements, so that provision can be targeted equitably and the impact of initiatives to improve can be monitored.